Capsizing of the Wonder Sea: Aftermath

-According to the People's Committee of Quảng Ninh province, 49 people had boarded the ship, including 46 passengers and three crew members.
+According to the People's Committee of Quảng Ninh province, 49 people had boarded the ship, including 46 passengers and 3 crew members.
 The ship had met all safety requirements and was last inspected in January 2025.
-The number of people onboard did not exceed the limit required.
+The number of people on board did not exceed the limit required.

 Vietnamese prime minister Phạm Minh Chính extended his condolences to the affected families.
 He also directed defense and public security units to accelerate rescue efforts.
 He urged a thorough investigation into the cause of the incident and pledged to take firm action against any wrongdoing.

 The deputy director of the Department of Construction, Bùi Hồng Minh, said, "During the salvage process, we found that 80–90% of the victims brought out of the ship were wearing life jackets.
 This means that the captain had previously warned passengers wearing life jackets to be ready to respond to adverse situations."